onigoetz/gulp-typescript/readme.md

 Incremental compilation
 -----------------------
-Instead of calling `ts(options)`, you can create a project first outside of the task.
+Instead of calling `ts.compile(options)`, you can create a project first outside of the task.
 Inside the task, you should then use `tsProject()`.
 An example:
 ```javascript
 var gulp = require('gulp');
 var ts = require('gulp-typescript');